 2.1.
 Statement of Compliance

-These financial statements have been prepared in accordance with the Indian Accounting Standards ("Ind AS") as
+These financial statements have been prepared in accordance with the Indian Accounting Standards ("Ind AS") as prescribed by

-the Companies (Indian Accounting Standards) Rules, 2015 (as amended), other relevant provisions of the Act and
+Accounting Standards) Rules, 2015 (as amended), other relevant provisions of the Act and other accounting principles generally

-other accounting principles generally accepted in India.
+accepted in India.

 2.2.
 Basis of Measurement

-The Company maintains accounts on accrual basis following the historical cost convention, except for Certain Financial
+The Company maintains accounts on accrual basis following the historical cost convention, except for Certain Financial Assets and

-Assets and Liabilities which are measured at Fair value/ Amortised cost (refer accounting policy regarding financial
+Liabilities which are measured at Fair value/ Amortised cost (refer accounting policy regarding financial instruments and for Defined

-instruments and for Defined Benefit Plans - plan assets are measured at fair value.
+Benefit Plans - plan assets are measured at fair value.

 2.3.
 Functional and Presentation Currency

-The Financial Statements are presented in Indian Rupee (INR), which is the functional currency of the Company and
+The Financial Statements are presented in Indian Rupee (INR), which is the functional currency of the Company and the currency of

-the currency of the primary economic environment in which the Company operates.
-All financial information
+the primary economic environment in which the Company operates.
+All financial information presented in INR has been rounded off

-presented in INR has been rounded off in lakhs with two decimal places as per the requirements of Schedule III, unless
+in lakhs with two decimal places as per the requirements of Schedule III, unless otherwise stated.

 2.4.
 Use of Estimates and Judgements

-The preparation of financial statements in conformity with Ind AS requires judgements, estimates and assumptions to
+The preparation of financial statements in conformity with Ind AS requires judgements, estimates and assumptions to be made that

-be made that affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the
+affect the reported amount of assets and liabilities, disclosure of contingent liabilities on the date of the financial statements and the

-financial statements and the reported amount of revenues and expenses during the reporting period.
-Difference
+reported amount of revenues and expenses during the reporting period.
+Difference between the actual results and estimates are

-between the actual results and estimates are recognized in the period in which the results are known/ materialized.
+recognized in the period in which the results are known/ materialized.

 2.5.
 Presentation of Financial Statements

-The Balance Sheet and the Statement of Profit and Loss are prepared and presented in the format prescribed in the
+The Balance Sheet and the Statement of Profit and Loss are prepared and presented in the format prescribed in the Division II of

-Division II of Schedule III to the Companies Act, 2013 ("the Act").
-The Statement of Cash Flows has been prepared and
+Schedule III to the Companies Act, 2013 ("the Act").
+The Statement of Cash Flows has been prepared and presented as per the

-presented as per the requirements of Ind AS 7 "Statement of Cash flows".
-The disclosure requirements with respect to
+requirements of Ind AS 7 "Statement of Cash flows".
+The disclosure requirements with respect to items in the Balance Sheet and

-items in the Balance Sheet and Statement of Profit and Loss, as prescribed in the Schedule III to the Act, are presented
+Statement of Profit and Loss, as prescribed in the Schedule III to the Act, are presented by way of accompanying notes forming part of

-by way of accompanying notes forming part of the financial statements along with the other notes required to be
+the financial statements along with the other notes required to be disclosed under the notified Accounting Standards and the SEBI

-Regulations, 2015 (as amended).
+(Listing Obligations and Disclosure Requirements) Regulations, 2015 (as amended).

 2.6.
 Operating Cycle for current and non-current classification

-All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle
+All assets and liabilities have been classified as current or non-current as per the Company's normal operating cycle and other criteria

-and other criteria set out in the Schedule III to the Companies Act, 2013 and Ind AS 1.
-The Company has ascertained its
+set out in the Schedule III to the Companies Act, 2013 and Ind AS 1.
+The Company has ascertained its operating cycle as twelve

-operating cycle as twelve months for the purpose of current and non-current classification of assets and liabilities.
+months for the purpose of current and non-current classification of assets and liabilities.

 2.7.
-Measurement of Fair V alues
+Measurement of Fair Values

-A number of the Company's accounting policies and disclosures require the measurement of fair values, for both
+A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and non¬

-.
-Fair value is the price that would be received to sell an asset or paid to
+financial assets and liabilities.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly

-transfer a liability in an orderly transaction between market participants at the measurement date.
-All assets and
+transaction between market participants at the measurement date.
+All assets and liabilities for which fair value is measured or

-liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value
+disclosed in the financial statements are categorised within the fair value hierarchy.

 External valuers are involved for valuation of significant assets & liabilities.
-Involvement of external valuers is decided
+Involvement of external valuers is decided by the

-knowledge, reputation, independence and whether professional standards are maintained.
+independence and whether professional standards are maintained.

 3. ACCOUNTING POLICIES

-A summary of the significant accounting policies applied in the preparation of the financial statements are as given
+A summary of the significant accounting policies applied in the preparation of the financial statements are as given below.
+These

 3.1.
 CASH AND CASH EQUIVALENTS

-Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and short-term deposits with an
+Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity

-original maturity of three months or less, which are subject to an insignificant risk of change in value.
+of three months or less, which are subject to an insignificant risk of change in value.

-For the purpose of the statement of cash flows, cash and cash equivalents includes cash on hand, term deposits and
+For the purpose of the statement of cash flows, cash and cash equivalents includes cash on hand, term deposits and other short-term

 3.2.
 INCOME TAX

-The income tax expense or credit for the period is the tax payable on the current period's taxable income based on the
+The income tax expense or credit for the period is the tax payable on the current period's taxable income based on the applicable

-temporary differences and to unused tax losses.
-Current and deferred tax is recognised in the statement of profit &
+and to unused tax losses.
+Current and deferred tax is recognised in the statement of profit & loss, except to the extent that it relates to

-loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this
+items recognised in other comprehensive income or directly in equity.
+In this case, the tax is also recognised in other comprehensive

-case, the tax is also recognised in other comprehensive income or directly in equity, respectively.
+income or directly in equity, respectively.

 Current Tax:

-Current tax liabilities (or assets) for the current and prior periods are measured at the amount expected to be paid to
+Current tax liabilities (or assets) for the current and prior periods are measured at the amount expected to be paid to (recovered from)

-(recovered from) the taxation authorities using the tax rates (and tax laws) that have been enacted or substantively
+the taxation authorities using the tax rates (and tax laws) that have been enacted or substantively enacted, at the end of the reporting

 Deferred Tax

-Deferred Tax assets and liabilities is measured at the tax rates that are expected to apply to the period when the asset is
+Deferred Tax assets and liabilities is measured at the tax rates that are expected to apply to the period when the asset is realized or the

-realized or the liability is settled based on tax rates (and tax laws) that have been enacted or substantively enacted by
+liability is settled based on tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period.

-Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities
+Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities for financial

-for financial reporting purposes and the corresponding amounts used for taxation purposes (i.e., tax base).
-Deferred
+reporting purposes and the corresponding amounts used for taxation purposes (i.e., tax base).
+Deferred tax is also recognized for

-tax is also recognized for carry forward of unused tax losses and unused tax credits.
+carry forward of unused tax losses and unused tax credits.

-Deferred tax assets are recognized to the extent that it is probable that taxable profit will be available against which the
+Deferred tax assets are recognized to the extent that it is probable that taxable profit will be available against which the deductible

-deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilized.
+temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilized.

 The carrying amount of deferred tax assets is reviewed at the end of each reporting period.
-The Company reduces the
+The Company reduces the carrying

-carrying amount of a deferred tax asset to the extent that it is no longer probable that sufficient taxable profit will be
+amount of a deferred tax asset to the extent that it is no longer probable that sufficient taxable profit will be available to allow the

-available to allow the benefit of part or that entire deferred tax asset to be utilized.
-Any such reduction is reversed to
+benefit of part or that entire deferred tax asset to be utilized.
+Any such reduction is reversed to the extent that it becomes probable

-the extent that it becomes probable that sufficient taxable profit will be available.
+that sufficient taxable profit will be available.

-Deferred tax relating to items recognized outside the Statement of Profit and Loss is recognized either in other
+Deferred tax relating to items recognized outside the Statement of Profit and Loss is recognized either in other comprehensive income

-comprehensive income or in equity.
-Deferred tax items are recognized in correlation to the underlying transaction
+or in equity.
+Deferred tax items are recognized in correlation to the underlying transaction either in OCI or directly in equity.

-Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against
+Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax

-current tax liabilities and when they relate to income taxes levied by the same taxation authority and the Company
+liabilities and when they relate to income taxes levied by the same taxation authority and the Company intends to settle its current tax

-intends to settle its current tax assets and liabilities on a net basis.
+assets and liabilities on a net basis.

 3.3.
 PROPERTY, PLANT AND EQUIPMENT